microsoft/PubSec-Info-Assistant/docs/features/features.md

 ### Adding Evaluation Guidance and Metrics

 To ensure transparency and accountability, we are researching comprehensive evaluation guidance and metrics.
 This will assist users in assessing the performance and trustworthiness of AI-generated responses, fostering confidence in the platform.

+### File Deletion in the UI

+The ability to delete documents from the system will be enabled through a future UI update.